GHP2017/auxilia/README.md

 ### Setup
 Let's connect speaker's Raspberry Pi to the same network as the users' devices.
-The Raspberry Pi will host the server running the spotify_dj web app, so you'll need to go to this address:
+The Raspberry Pi will host the server running the Auxilia web app, so you'll need to go to this address:
 *coming soon*

 ### Having a Good Time